Initialize Trunk

 Before you can use Trunk, you need to initialize Trunk in your repo.
 Initializing Trunk will generate the necessary config files, recommend linters based on your project files, and configure githooks.

-Follow the wizard, you'll be prompted with the following options:
+Follow the wizard.
+You'll be prompted with the following options:

 Sign up or log in